 Looking for great cuisine or some live jive, you’ll find lots of choices in Lawrence.

-Built in the 1930′s as a silent movie theater and showing movies up through the 1980′s, the Granada has now been hosting live acts for almost 20 years.
-Featuring national and international touring acts, the Granada has hosted noteworthy and award winning performers, including M83, The Get Up Kids, Ben Folds, Flaming Lips, Weezer, Henry Rollins, Pat Green, G-Love & Special Sauce, Marilyn Manson, Dirty Projectors, Jerry Cantrell, Murder by Death, Big Head Todd, Smashing Pumpkins, Rusted Root, John Mayer and many more.
-You’ll find it right on Massachusetts Street, between 10th and 11th. thegranada.com
+Built in the 1930′s as a silent movie theater and showing movies up through the 1980′s, The Granada has now been hosting live acts for almost 20 years.
+Featuring national and international touring acts, the Granada has hosted noteworthy and award-winning performers, including M83, The Get Up Kids, Ben Folds, Flaming Lips, Weezer, Henry Rollins, G-Love & Special Sauce, Marilyn Manson, Smashing Pumpkins, Bone Thugs-n-Harmony, John Mayer and many more.
+You’ll find it right on Massachusetts Street, between 10th and 11th.

 If you have kiddos looking for a power breakfast, check out the amazing cereal bar at Java Break.
-The options go on and on, with more than 30 cereals and toppings and homemade almond milk, served in a Chinese food-takeout carton.
+The options go on and on, with more than 30 cereals and toppings and homemade almond milk served in a Chinese food-takeout carton.
 Kids can watch classic cartoons on the vintage televisions, or you can enjoy your espresso outside on the patio, under the trees.
-Come back later for do it yourself cupcakes.
 It is open 24 hours.

-More to the west side of Lawrence, hunt up Big Biscuit.
+More to the west side of Lawrence hit up Big Biscuit.
 The name says it all.
-Or try some delicious, fresh-baked scones and freshly brewed coffee at the deli inside The Merc Co-op, a community market and grocer that emphasizes local and organic, and welcomes everybody.
+Or try the breakfast hot bar and freshly brewed coffee at the deli inside The Merc Co-op, a community market and grocer that emphasizes local and organic, and welcomes everybody.

 If you’re Downtown, step inside one of our local originals, or take a seat at a sidewalk table and watch the passers-by on Massachusetts (Mass) Street.
 Many of our nationally recognized restaurants and chefs use locally-sourced foods for farm-to-table deliciousness you won’t find anywhere else.

 Merchants Pub & Plate puts the harvest of local farms into distinctly Midwestern meals to please the most refined palate.
-The gracious atmosphere in this beautiful old building that was once Merchants Bank is a great place to try one of their draft craft beers, unless you prefer a table outside.
+Enjoy the atmosphere in this beautiful old building that was once Merchants Bank or soak up the sun on the outdoor patio.
+Insider… the Happy Hour is legendary as are the brussel sprouts.

 715, a winner of Open Table’s Diner’s Choice 2015, has the air of a European bistro with local, handmade food.
-Menu options range from Heritage Ham and Smoked Apple Sandwiches or brunch plates of Braised Chickpeas and Pork to appetizers of Seven Dollar Donuts, filled with ricotta frittelle and served with Calvados Crème Anglaise.
+Menu options range from housemade pasta dishes or brunch plates of pastrami hash to entrees like pan-roasted salmon with celery root & potato puree, shitake mushroom butter sauce, french beans, and crispy carrot.

 Ladybird Diner is an upgraded twist on the stick-to-your-ribs diner food.
 Grits Supreme, Sweet Potato Black Bean Hash or a Blue Plate Dinner will fill you up.
 But save room for what the Ladybird is best known for: pie.
 Meg Heriford and the other pie makers bake 30 to 60 pies a day.
 Check the Specials board.
 If your timing is right, try the Blueberry Basil.
 Yes, really.

 The Global Café began with a dual passion for family and food, and they feed their customers like family.
-With strong ties to the local community and food producers, Kate and Rafael serve up around-the-world options.
-Try the Arepas, a gluten free, South American grilled cornmeal cake split in half and stuffed to your liking.
+With strong ties to the local community and food producers, Kate and Rafael serve around-the-world options.
+Try the Arepas, a gluten-free, South American grilled cornmeal cake split in half and stuffed to your liking.

-Out and about on the west side of Lawrence, foodies will enjoy Mariscos innovative dishes in a warm, contemporary ambiance.
-The small plates, entrees and seasonal menu define new American comfort food.
+Out and about on the west side of Lawrence, foodies will enjoy J. Wilsons innovative dishes in a warm, contemporary ambiance.
+The small plates, entrees, and seasonal menu define new American comfort food.